South Sudanese in Shakespeare play, a call for peace

 For instance, at one point a character uses the phrase "washa mukormash," which refers literally to something that is unironed and rumpled, but is a Juba Arabic colloquialism for someone with an angry or upset face.

-And though Abuk's translation keeps the original Roman and English character names, the actors wore costumes like animal skins and brightly colored togas and beads.
+And though Abuk's translation keeps the original Roman and English character names, the actors wore costumes like animal skins and brightly coloured togas and beads.

 The play opens with a shrill yell, is punctuated by drums and tambourines, and ends with an exuberant South Sudanese dance.